 - Pour the milk into the bowl of a stand mixer fitted with the paddle attachment.
 Add the egg, honey, and vanilla, then mix on low speed for about 30 seconds.
 Add the flour and the salt and mix on low speed until a sticky dough forms.
 Add the butter, 1 tablespoon at a time, and mix in thoroughly before adding in another tablespoon.

-- Reduce heat and simmer until sauce has thickened, 8 to 10 minutes.
-Transfer to a bowl and chill for at least 30 minutes in the refrigerator.
-(Can be made up to 5 days ahead, just bring to room temperature before using).
+- Add the honey, boiled apple cider, and cinnamon to the cooked apples.
+Reduce the heat and simmer until the sauce has thickened, about 8 to 10 minutes.
+Transfer to a bowl and allow the apples to cool to room temperature, about 30 minutes.

-- Assemble the babka: Coat a standard loaf pan with cooking spray and line with parchment paper, leaving an 2-inch overhand on the long sides.
+- Assemble the babka: Spray a standard loaf pan with baking spray and line with parchment paper, leaving a 2-inch overhand on the long sides.
 Set aside.

 - Slice the rope in half lengthwise using a bench scraper, making two 14-inch long pieces.
-Twist each long piece individually so the apples are trapped inside the dough, tucking in any apples that may have fallen out.
+If you want, you can twist each long piece individually so the apples are trapped inside the dough, tucking in any apples that may have fallen out.

-- Twist and wrap the two ropes of dough together in the opposite direction from the way you twisted the individual pieces.
+- Wrap the two lengths of dough together into a rope.
 Squish the twisted dough together and transfer it to the prepared loaf pan, tucking in any stray pieces of apples and dough.
 This is messy business but worth it in the end!

 - Reduce the oven temperature to 325 °F and continue to bake until the top of the babka is deep brown, about 15 minutes more, and the loaf sounds hollow when tapped on the top.
 The babka will be fully baked when the center reads at least 190 °F.

 - Let babka cool in the pan for 15 minutes on a wire cooling rack, then use the parchment paper to lift the babka out of the pan and transfer it to back to the wire cooling rack.
-Let cool.
+Let cool completely.

-- The babka will keep well wrapped or in an airtight container for 3 to 4 days.
-You an also slice it thick and use it for Apple French Toast.
+- Storage instructions: The unglazed babka will keep well wrapped or in an airtight container for 3 to 4 days.
+You an also slice it thickly and use it for Apple French Toast.
 Delicious!

 Let's Talk